Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shakabra (Easy) Linux Box.md

 # Resolution summary
 - Found a connection tester tool running on port 80
-- Added a semi colon
+- Added a semi colon and modified mkfifo netcat one liner; setup a netcat listener and recieved a reverse shell
+- Found SUID /usr/bin/vim.basic binary on the target machine
+- Foun

 ## Improved skills
 - Found adding a semi colon after a command will be treated a separate command the commands will be executed sequentially